tapasrastogi2411/African-Impact-Challenge/doc/sprint3/PB.md

 -   Videos have Youtube integration.

+As a user, I want to be greeted by a welcome page after I login so that my experience on the site is more enjoyable.
+ -  User gets taken to the dashboard page after login
+ -
+ -  Give an overview of user state on the application (i.e. number of videos watched, # of assignments completed, upcoming deadlines, etc.)
+ -
+ -  Give user recommended actions to take

 As a teacher, I want to post assignments for students to complete by a specified due date so they can practice what they learned in the videos in a practical setting.